 Learn how to tie a Whipping - How to apply a whipping to a line to protect it from unraveling or to form an aglet at the end of a rope.
 This is a fine knot for camping, climbing, sailing or Boy Scout training.

-Learn how to tie a Spanish Bowline - a good way of tying a bowline with two loops.
+Learn how to tie a Sheepshank using a Tom Fool's Knot as a base - This is a quick and stable means of tying a sheepshank knot.
 This is a fine knot for camping, climbing, sailing or Boy Scout training.